mookkiah/mahendran/_posts/2021-09-26-how-to-be-a-great-mentee.markdown

 ## Closing comment

 Be thankful for having a mentor and respect them as you would your teacher.
 They can help set the foundation for your growth.
 Show your respect and make them proud of you by following meeting etiquette and listening actively.
 Remember that it is hard to find a good mentor like your favorite teacher, but it is easy to miss one.

+## Update
+- This article refined and posted in [https://toastmastersd84.org/effective-toastmasters-mentorship/](Toastmasters 84 synergy newsletter)